block-foundation/bibliography/README.md

 As our work continues to evolve, so will this bibliography, reflecting our commitment to remain at the forefront of thought and practice in these rapidly changing fields.
 This collection is not merely a reflection of the past; it is a living document, a tool for critical engagement, and a launchpad for future explorations.

 The Block Foundation believes in open dialogue, collaboration, and the sharing of knowledge.
 We welcome suggestions for additional resources and invite ongoing conversation about the ideas and issues these works present.
 We hope this bibliography serves as a useful point of departure for these vital discussions.

+## Disclaimer

+**THIS SOFTWARE IS PROVIDED AS IS WITHOUT WARRANTY OF ANY KIND, EITHER EXPRESS OR IMPLIED, INCLUDING ANY IMPLIED WARRANTIES OF FITNESS FOR A PARTICULAR PURPOSE, MERCHANTABILITY, OR NON-INFRINGEMENT.**